2023 Reading List

 by Muriel Barbery / translated from French by Alison Anderson

 My thoughts: This was a surprisingly tough book.
 Like, really, really complex word choices and long elaborate sentences.
-The books follows the concierge of a fancy French apartment block who has decided to hide her teeming intellect but is eventually uncovered by a wealthy Japanese man who inhabits one of the apartments.
+The book follows the concierge of a fancy French apartment block who has decided to hide her teeming intellect but is eventually uncovered by a wealthy Japanese man who inhabits one of the apartments.
 It spends a lot of time discussing very lofty ideas, although when the actual story line was discussed, I enjoyed it.

 Location: Paris, France